API Reference

 show_plot(plot)

-Display a plot object (depends on the environment’s plot viewer).
+Display a built or unbuilt R/Python/Julia plot node (depends on the environment’s plot viewer).

 env()